presentformyfriends/chg-win-wallpaper/README.md

 ## :snake: Dependencies

 Written in Python for Windows.
-This script uses the following Python modules: ctypes, os, sys, winreg (and all submodules)
+This script uses the following Python modules: ctypes, os, sys, winreg (and all submodules).